kevin-rph-lee/node-express-template/README.md

 Users held within a PostgreSQL DB and authentication managed using Cookie-Session.
 Ability to login/logout and register new users.
 Users either have a role 1 (Admin) or 2 (regular user)

-Users who login can update their own password.
+Users who login can update their own password and view some basic information about their account.

 ![](https://raw.githubusercontent.com/kevin-rph-lee/node-express-template/master/2.JPG)